What’s the point of living?

 What Is An Existential Crisis?
 (Definition)

 An existential crisis arises from the thought patterns that lead you to conclude that your existence is pointless.
-It is often triggered by life-altering events and it comes in the form of existential dread, existential anxiety/angst or existential depression.
+It is often triggered by life-altering events and it comes in the form of existential dread, existential anxiety/angst, or existential depression.

-It’s a feeling of powerlessness, hopelessness, and insecurity.
+An existential crisis gives you feelings of powerlessness, hopelessness, and insecurity.
 You see, ever since you were a kid, you had a set of instructions and authorities over you.
 Your parents helped you get started with life.
 Your teachers taught you more basics of life.
 Your professors made you educated.
 The government gave you a set of rules to live in society.
 Your employer made you useful.
 And maybe you prayed to your God to keep yourself going.